![]() |

-HOMEPAGE | HISTORIANS | ARTISANS | FAQS | SCHEDULE |
+HOMEPAGE | HISTORIANS | ARTISANS | EXTRAS | FAQS | SCHEDULE | TICKETS |

 MEET OUR LIVING HISTORIANS | ||||||

-SONS OF FENRIR The Sons of Fenrir Vikings live to learn and teach the history of a once strong and fierce society of people who thrived during 850-900 AD.
+ULFRAENDI VIKINGS The Ulfraendi Vikings live to learn and teach the history of a once strong and fierce society of people who thrived during 850-900 AD.
 At Days of Yore, they'll be showing the way of battle in shield walls, one-on-one live steel combat, and the simplest of tent living and day-to-day lifestyles.
 There is expected to be some kulning, music, Kiddie Vik, and possibly an active ground forge.
 Remember to ask how they kept themselves warm and fed in a Viking encampment! |

 DRAGONS OWN MEDIEVAL COMBAT By combining historical realism with a touch of fantasy, and just a little poetic license, the Dragons Own Medieval Combat Group provides a show that will thrill and entertain young and old alike.
 The Dragon's Own use real weapons in battle, relying on extensive training and skills to bring medieval combat and tournament to life.
 Kids are going to love the games medieval knights and their ladies played too! |

-ALBERTA 18TH CENTURY REENACTMENT This year's newcomers are historians who cover the period from the peace of Westphalia (1648), which ended the Thirty Year's War, to the start of The French Revolution (1789) when the people determined the regime of the day had failed to manage social and economic inequality.
-This is a time period missing in previous Days of Yore events and this group is looking forward to sharing their knowledge of the history of this time period. |
+ALBERTA 18TH CENTURY REENACTMENT Alberta 18th Century Reenactors are historians who cover the period from the peace of Westphalia (1648), which ended the Thirty Year's War, through the Fall of New France (1760) when egos of Kings cost so much to ordinary people.
+This group is looking forward to sharing their knowledge of the history of this time period. |

 EDMONTON HOUSE BRIGADE The Edmonton House Brigade is an historical group that focuses on sharing the stories, lifestyles, and methods of doing things during the Western Canadian Fur Trade.
-This year they plan to bring a portable fur press, used to compact a 5 foot tall stack of furs that would weigh in at around 90 lbs.
-Their members come from all walks of life, racial identities, and ages - some bead, play the flute, woodwork, shoot black powder muskets, weave, or even blacksmith! |
+Stop by the encampment to watch an ongoing fur hide tanning demonstration throughout the weekend.
+Their members come from all walks of life, racial identities, and ages - some bead, woodwork, shoot black powder muskets, weave, or even blacksmith! |

-VICTORIAN SOCIETY OF ALBERTA Likely the second largest encampment at Days of Yore is home to the Victorian Society.
-You may recall last year's "Victorian Internet", a working telegraph office expanding this year.
-Plus they always have games like croquet, period books, and hand crafts as well.
-Wait till you see the items in the new medical dispensary.
-You might just decide the Victorian area is the place for calm and relaxation amongst the clash of swords, cannon blasts, and noises from the battle groups. |
+VICTORIAN SOCIETY OF ALBERTA Likely the second largest encampment at Days of Yore is home to the Victorian Society of Alberta.
+You may recall the "Victorian Internet", a working telegraph office that's expanding even further this year!
+Plus they always have activities like croquet, travelling schoolroom lessons, hand crafting and laundry demonstrations.
+Be sure to check out the medical items in the casualty clearing station.
+You might just decide the Victorian area is the place for calm and restoration of one's nerves amongst the clash of swords, cannon blasts and noises from the battle groups. |

 YANKEE VALLEY HISTORICAL While the historical significance of the Yankee Valley Historical Society mostly centres around the American Civil War, this fighting military group also has a Canadian angle.
 There are many stories of the Underground Railroad, a network of secret routes and safe houses used by African-American slaves to escape into Canada.
 This is a story not told at other events.
 This year, they expect to incorporate a Field Hospital into their camp complete with a surgeon and the medical implements of the day. |